open-goal/jak-project/README.md

   - performance stats for `SystemThread` (probably just get rid of these performance stats completely)
   - `mmap`ing executable memory
   - line input library (appears windows compatible?)
+- Clean up possible duplicate code in compiler/decompiler `util` folder
+- Investigate a better config format
+  - The current JSON library seems to have issues with comments, which I really like
 - Clean up use of namespaces
 - Clean up the print message when `gk` starts.
 - Finish commenting runtime stuff